Introduction to Remote Runners

 For more technical details on our VM implementation, see our BazelCon talk Reusing Bazel's Analysis Cache by Cloning Micro-VMs.

-We support configuring the remote snapshot save policy with the remote-snapshot-save-policy
+We support configuring the snapshot save policy with the remote-snapshot-save-policy

-: Always save a remote snapshot.- For performance sensitive or interactive workloads, this will ensure the latest snapshot is always saved to the remote cache and will always be accessible.
+always: Always save a snapshot.- For performance sensitive or interactive workloads, this will ensure the latest snapshot is always saved to the cache and will always be accessible.

-: Only the first run on a non-default ref will save a remote snapshot.
-All runs on default refs will save a remote snapshot.- This policy is applied by default.
+first-non-default-ref: Only the first run on a non-default ref will save a snapshot.
+All runs on default refs will save a snapshot.- This policy is applied by default.

 - Every run on the default branch (Ex.